Clifton House Belfast

 Clifton House, formerly the Poor House, was built in 1774 by the Belfast Charitable Society and is one of Belfast's most historic buildings.

 The Poor House in Belfast was a safe haven for the poorest and neediest in society.
-The Belfast Charitable Society were to the fore in providing the essentials such as food as shelter, but they also provided training, education and skills which were to enable people live independently once more.
+The Belfast Charitable Society were to the fore in providing the essentials such as food and shelter, but they also provided training, education and skills enabling people to escape the cycles of poverty and live independently.

 The Belfast Charitable Society would go on to be responsible for the origins of social welfare, funeral services and municipal burial grounds, Belfast's first hospital, the provision of clean water and the creation of a fledgling police service.

-To find out more or to book visit: https://cliftonbelfast.com/whats-on/tours/
+To find out more about any of their tours and to book visit: https://cliftonbelfast.com/whats-on/tours/

 Top Reasons To Visit

-- Provides a unique insight into the development of the city
+- Provides a unique insight into the development of Belfast

-- Contains a large collection of antiques and artefacts
+- Contains a large archive and artefact collection

 - One of Belfast's most historic buildings